Learn how to move WordPress website to a new host in this detailed guide.

 You should now create a new MySQL database and user, required for your WordPress website.
 Although this looks really complex for beginners, there’s a useful tool in your Cpanel that makes it easy to follow this step.

-In your Cpanel, find the MySQL wizard that will guide you to create a new MySQL database and a user that has access to that database.
+In your Cpanel, find the MySQL wizard that will guide you through creating a new MySQL database and a user that has access to that database.

-You will need to make note of these three values from this process.
+You will need to make a note of these three values from this process.

 - MySQL Database name